cpbotha/cpbotha.github.io/content/posts/2005-11-22-how-to-write-unmaintainable-code.md

   - Uncategorized

 ---
 Whoop, I finally found this old favourite HOWTO of mine again!
-I&#8217;ll re-read it to make sure I still know how it goes and then get immediately back to coding.
+I’ll re-read it to make sure I still know how it goes and then get immediately back to coding.

 Enlighten yourself by clicking [here][1].
-I think [this][2] is the original source, but I don&#8217;t like the new split version all that much.
+I think [this][2] is the original source, but I don’t like the new split version all that much.

  [1]: http://thc.org/root/phun/unmaintain.html
  [2]: http://mindprod.com/jgloss/unmain.html